jitsi-contrib/prosody-plugins/secure_domain_lobby_bypass/README.md

 This plugin allows you to let some users bypass the lobby based on the authentication.

+> This module works only for BOSH clients.
+It doesn't support `XMPP websocket`.

 ## Installation

 - Set up